Wallenberg family: Third generation

+Fourth generation

 The fourth generation of Wallenbergs joined the family business in 1953, including heir apparent Marc Wallenberg, eldest son of Marcus Wallenberg (junior), who became a deputy CEO at Stockholms Enskilda Bank in 1953, before taking over as CEO in 1958.
 After a power struggle between Jacob Wallenberg and his younger brother Marcus Wallenberg (junior), Jacob Wallenberg resigned from the board of directors in 1969.

 The resignation opened a seat on the bank's board of directors to Peter Wallenberg (senior), younger son of Marcus Wallenberg (junior).
 Marcus Wallenberg (junior) pushed through a merger agreement between Stockholms Enskilda Bank and rival Skandinaviska Banken in 1971.
 Soon after, tragedy struck when Marc Wallenberg committed suicide, observers suggested that the act came possibly because Marc Wallenberg felt himself inadequate to the task of leading what was to become the Scandinavia banking giant Skandinaviska Enskilda Banken.
 The merger went through in 1972.

 Marcus Wallenberg (junior), and younger son Peter Wallenberg (senior), focused their interests on the family's investment companies, Investor and Providentia.
 Investor now became the family's new flagship business, and, under Marcus Wallenberg (juniors) leadership began actively promoting the restructuring of most of the industrial companies under its control, replacing board members and promoting younger CEO and other management.

 Peter Wallenberg (senior) took over after Marcus Wallenberg (junior's) death in 1982.
 For many outsiders, the change in leadership marked a final moment in the family's more than 100-year dominance of the Swedish banking and industrial sectors.
 Yet Peter Wallenberg (senior) rose to the challenge, guiding Investor and Sweden's industry into a new era.
 In 1990, it was estimated that the family indirectly controlled one-third of the Swedish Gross National Product.
 Peter Wallenberg (senior) stepped down from leadership of Investor in 1997.

+Fifth generation

 In 2006, the fifth generation took over the Wallenberg sphere.
 Marcus Wallenberg, son of Marc Wallenberg, Jacob Wallenberg and Peter Wallenberg (junior) both sons of Peter Wallenberg (senior).

+Sixth generation

+The sixth generation consists of approximately 30 members, all of them descended from Jacob, Peter or Marcus.

+Under the leadership of Jacob Wallenberg and Celia Pilkington, the Wallenberg’s have established a program allow this generation to learn more about the businesses’, foundations, values and history.
+In the latter half of 2025 As part of the plans for succession from the current ruling generation who are in their sixties, six members of the sixth generation joined what the Swedes term the Wallenbergsfären (“Wallenberg sphere”).

+Every six weeks the ruling trio meets three members of the sixth generation in rotation and once a year in May the entire family meets in Stockholm.